nguyenngockhank/nguyenngockhank.github.io/notes/common/concurrent.md

 ## Terms

+### Layers of Concurrency
+- **Hardware layer**: This is the lowest level, where machine instructions are executed using signals to interact with physical components.
+Understanding this layer is crucial for optimizing application performance on modern, complex architectures.
+- **Runtime system layer**: This layer includes operating systems, system calls, and device drivers.
+While it hides complexities from the application layer, it significantly affects concurrent systems.
+- **Application layer**: This is the highest level, where software engineers write code to implement algorithms and business logic using abstract concepts.

+### Task & Serial execution & Sequential computations

+- A **task** can be thought of as a logically independent piece of work.
+- **Sequential computing** means each task in a program depends on the execution of all previous tasks in the order in which they are listed in the code.
+- **Serial execution** refers to a set of ordered instructions executed one at a time on one processing unit.
+Serial execution is required when the input to each task requires the output of a previous task.
+- **Parallel execution** refers to executing multiple computations at the same time.
+Parallel execution can be used when the tasks can be performed independently.
+- **Parallel computing** uses multiple processing elements simultaneously to solve a problem.
+This often leads to significant program redesign—decomposition of the problem, creating or adapting an algorithm, adding  synchronization points to the program, and so on.

+**Sequential Computations**
+- **Definition**: Tasks are executed one after the other, following a linear order.
+- **Characteristics**:
+    - Predictable and deterministic.
+    - Often simpler to reason about and debug.
+    - Limited by the speed of a single processor.
+    - Example: A single-threaded program performing calculations step-by-step.

+**Serial execution**
+- **Definition**:
+    - Tasks are executed one at a time on a single processor.
+    - Serial execution is like a single-lane road where cars can only pass one at a time.
+- **Characteristics**:
+    - Similar to sequential computations but more specific to hardware execution.
+    - Can be part of a larger concurrent system.
+    - Example: A single thread running on a single core of a multi-core processor.

 ### Race condition

 Race conditions occur when multiple threads or processes access shared data concurrently, and the outcome depends on the unpredictable order of execution.
 Locking mechanisms are fundamental tools to prevent these issues.